Bayesian prediction of jumps in large panels of time series data: Out-of-sample forecasting

-we use sequential Monte Carlo methods, also known as particle filters, to estimate the desired quantities.
-It is known, see for example in \cite{chopin2013smc2}, that from the output of a particle filter algorithm that targets the posterior in \eqref{eq:filteredUni} we also obtain an unbiased estimator for its normalizing constant.
-See in the supplementary material for the pseudocode of the particle filter algorithm that we employ to obtain unbiased estimators of the normalizing constants in \eqref{eq:filteredUni}.
+and by utilizing sequential Monte Carlo methods also known as particle filters \citep{chopin2020pf}.
+From the output of a particle filter algorithm that targets the posterior in \eqref{eq:filteredUni} we are able to draw samples from the posterior predictive distribution of $r_{it}$ and to estimate the normalizing constants $p(r_{it}| r_{i,1:t-1} )$.
+See in the supplementary material for more details and for the pseudocode of the particle filter algorithm.